Let me clarify – What is Emergency Fund?

 2) Financial emergencies like replacement of assets in case of sudden breakdown.

-3) Income emergencies like loss of job or slowdown in profession for cyclic reasons.
+3) Income emergencies like loss of job or slowdown in the profession for cyclic reasons.

-4) Household emergencies like expenses required for education trip of child or a house repair which needs immediate attention.
+4) Household emergencies like expenses required for the education trip of a child or a house repair which needs immediate attention.

-5) Your friend or family require support due to medical emergency. (not for buying new flat)
+5) Your friend or family requires support due to a medical emergency. (not for buying a new flat)

-6) Availing offers which can save money in future like making payment to reduce principal amount in case of interest rates raise in a flexible interest home loans.
+6) Availing offers which can save money in the future like making payments to reduce the principal amount in case of interest rates rise in flexible interest home loans.

-Emergency fund can be used to help stabilizing your monthly budget and even making a few savings like saving on late payment penalties and allows you to negotiate price in certain cases as you have the money to purchase in bulk.
+These funds can be used to help to stabilize your monthly budget and even making a few savings like saving on late payment penalties and allows you to negotiate price in certain cases as you have the money to purchase in bulk.

-- In case you have a volatile job or businesses with no other source of income at least aim to maintain 12 months monthly expenses in your emergency account.
+- In case you have a volatile job or business with no other source of income at least aim to maintain 12 months monthly expenses in your emergency account.

-- In case you have a fairly stable job or industry and a working spouse you should aim to keep around 6 months of monthly expenses in you emergency fund.
+- In case you have a fairly stable job or industry and a working spouse you should aim to keep around 6 months of monthly expenses in your emergency fund.

-- In case you have a stable job and a working spouse with no or very miniscule loans, you may keep at least 3 months of monthly expenses in your emergency expense fund.
+- In case you have a stable job and a working spouse with no or very minuscule loans, you may keep at least 3 months of monthly expenses in your emergencies expense fund.

 - You must also take into factors your personal situation.
 If you have a large family to support or someone in the family who is disease prone you need to increase the emergency fund accordingly.